 Something to keep in mind is yoga instructors (in both French and English) sometimes use multiple names for the same pose.
-For instance, in French, there is a pose called “la sauterelle,” which is also called “la locuste,” which means grasshopper and Locust, respectively.
+For instance, there is a pose called “la sauterelle in French,” which is also called “la locuste,” which means grasshopper and Locust, respectively.
 I believe the same is true in English for that pose.

-I have listed out the 39 yoga poses below which you will find on the printable bilingual yoga chart.
+I’ve listed 39 yoga poses below, which you’ll find on the visual bilingual yoga chart.

 - LOTUS – (Le Lotus)